64Will64/GTAG-NotificationLib-Hand/README.md

 To check the previously sent notification. use "NotifiLib.PreviousNotifi" (to prevent sending the same notification twice for example);
 To clear all notifications use NotifiLib.ClearAllNotifications() To clear a certain amount of notifications use NotifiLib.ClearPastNotifications(amount (int))

+ALL GORILLA TAG MODS THAT USE NOTIFICATIONLIB WILL ALSO WORK WITH THIS FORK